A little girl held a book in her arms, carefully making her way down a flight of stairs.

-Sylvia is a cute and well behaved child from a wealthy noble family, her son was an amazing person—in her opinion—and arranged marriages were also common in the world.
+Sylvia was a cute and well behaved child from a wealthy noble family, her son was an amazing child—in her opinion—and arranged marriages were also common in the world.
 Their two families got along very well, and the marriage would elevate her son—broadening his future with the influences of Lord Varath.

-They were still kids, but wishing to see their son married to a nice girl like Sylvia was a mothers dream.
+They were still kids, but wishing to see her son married to a nice girl like Sylvia was a mother’s dream.

 Yet, her son had refused the proposal.
 Surprisingly it did nothing to discourage Lord and Lady Varath, only fueling them to push forward.
 That was why the visits started.

 Troyle also told her of another refusal two turns ago, and after not seeing Lady Reanne and Sylvia for a whole turn—even after Kaidus returned to school—she was beginning to think they had given up, but that did not seem to be the case.

 “Well that, and Sylvia’s been quite busy with her lessons lately.”
 A sly grin returned to Reanne’s face.

 “Oh?
 How is that coming along?”
 Adalina returned a broad knowing smile.
 Reanne has already told her that she was teaching Sylvia how to become a proper lady: all to ensnare Kaidus.
 Adalina was in on the plans, feeding them information about Kaidus.

 “She’s been quite serious about it.
 Kaidus will have his hands full.”
 Reanne replied.
 The two women chuckled heartily.

 The two women started talking about events that transpired over the past two turns, while Anise and Sylvia played together.